LeiaInc/Leia_WebGL_SDK/example1/README.md

 This is a spinning textured cube sample scene with LeiaWebGL SDK enabled.

-To run the example1, execute npm install in root dir, then cd to example1 and do:
+To run the example1, execute `npm install` in root dir, then cd to example1 and do:

-    npm install
-    npm run build
+    `npm install` (once)
+    `npm run build` (once and every time you change src/index.js) `npm run serve`

+Then use displayed address to open the demo.

+If you are on macOS, have adb installed, have your device connected you can execute:

-    npm run serve
+`npm run try`

+which will do build, serve and will open the demo in Chrome on device.

 Tap on the page to enable the backlight.